chetnashah/javawork/javaconcurrency.md

 ### Visibility and synchronization

 Locking is not just about mutual exclusion. `It is also about memory visibility`.
-To ensure visibility across all threads for a common shared mutable object, reading and writing threads must synchronize on a common lock.
+To ensure visibility across all threads for a common shared mutable object, **reading and writing threads must synchronize on a common lock.**

+**When you synchronize on an object monitor A, it is guaranteed that another thread synchronizing on the same monitor A afterwards will see any changes made by the first thread to any object.** That's the visibility guarantee provided by synchronized, nothing more.

 ## Double checked locking